Rbaibi/510RedCross/README.md

  Volunteers should be able to receive data collection missions for a number of disasters:

--       Flood extent (flooded, no flood, flood border).
+-Flood extent (flooded, no flood, flood border).
 Same for wildfires

--       Damage to buildings (no damage, slight damage, severe damage, completely destroyed)
+-Damage to buildings (no damage, slight damage, severe damage, completely destroyed)

--       Locations of e.g. landslides or other localized disasters.
+-Locations of e.g. landslides or other localized disasters.

 **Datasets & Algorithms:** We can show examples of e.g. Flood Extent analysis and Damage Assessments as an intro to the Hackathon.
 But the datasets are not per say necessary to do the work.